-• For applicable services, customer feedback should be obtained as close to the time of the transaction as is possible.
-For example:

-- o A persistent button on a website for providing feedback - o A prompt at the end of the service engagement - o An email or other message sent soon after the engagement - o A kiosk near the exit of a room or building were a service took place - Make data available to program managers as frequently as practical (e.g., daily, weekly, monthly), with capabilities to analyze and take action. - To the extent possible, feedback collection mechanisms should be brief, thereby imposing minimal burden on customers and sampling techniques may be used on high-volume transactions to reduce burden, when appropriate. - Administer surveys applying practices for optimizing response rate, for example, presenting only a single-screen (even on a mobile device) version of the survey. - Agencies should have an overarching measurement and collection plan that captures timing for transaction, journey and relationship customer feedback, taking stock of all data collection efforts and minimizing survey fatigue.
+- For applicable services, customer feedback should be obtained as close to the time of the transaction as is possible.
+For example: - O A link in the footer or navigation bar on a website A prompt at the end of the service engagement - o An email or other message sent soon after the engagement - o A kiosk near the exit of a room or building were a service took place - Make data available to program managers as frequently as practical (e.g., daily, weekly, monthly), with capabilities to analyze and take action. - To the extent possible, feedback collection mechanisms should be brief, thereby imposing minimal burden on customers and sampling techniques may be used on high-volume transactions to reduce burden, when appropriate. - Administer surveys applying practices for optimizing response rate, for example, presenting only a single-screen (even on a mobile device) version of the survey. - Agencies should have an overarching measurement and collection plan that captures timing for transaction, journey and relationship customer feedback, taking stock of all data collection efforts and minimizing survey fatigue.
 Based on this strategy, OMB is open to conversations regarding how and when trust measures are collected.
-Definitions of these three points in time: - Transaction (immediately following or within 48 hours): Measuring the customer perspective after a single, stand-alone interaction such as after viewing a website to find a piece of information, purchasing a park pass, or speaking with a contact center employee. - Journey: Measuring the customer perspective after a series of interactions, completion of a multi-stage process such as applying for and receiving/managing Federal student aid, filing taxes, or a specific period of someone's life such as transitioning from military active duty. - o Relationship: Measuring the customer perspective reflecting on the lifetime of their engagement and series of transactions and journeys with a service providing agency. - Agencies are encouraged but not required to also solicit relationship-level customer feedback reflecting on customers' overall lifetime of interactions across agency services and perception of the agency as a whole.
-In this case, measuring the customer perspective reflecting on the lifetime of their engagement and series of transactions and journeys with a service providing agency. - Data should be coded so that it can be sorted for action by organizational units, such as office location. - Relevant service level indicators (e.g., wait times) and usage statistics (e.g., leveraging the Digital Analytics Program (DAP)) appropriate to each service should also be collected and measured. - CX data collected, including quantitative customer feedback data on satisfaction, trust, drivers of experience and service level metrics, should be made publicly available; for example, on performance.gov/CX, and included in the Annual Performance Report (see section 280.14).
+Definitions of these three points in time: - Transaction (immediately following or within 48 hours): Measuring the customer perspective after a single, stand-alone interaction such as after viewing a website to find a piece of information, purchasing a park pass, or speaking with a contact center employee. - O Journey: Measuring the customer perspective after a series of interactions, completion of a multi-stage process such as applying for and receiving/managing Federal student aid, filing taxes, or a specific period of somE.O.ne's life such as transitioning from military active duty. - o Relationship: Measuring the customer perspective reflecting on the lifetime of their engagement and series of transactions and journeys with a service providing agency. - Agencies are encouraged but not required to also solicit relationship-level customer feedback reflecting on customers' overall lifetime of interactions across agency services and perception of the agency as a whole.
+In this case, measuring the customer perspective reflecting on the lifetime of their engagement and series of transactions and journeys with a service providing agency.

+- Data should be coded so that it can be sorted for action by organizational units, such as office location. - Relevant service level indicators (e.g., wait times) and telemetry data (e.g., leveraging the Digital Analytics Program (DAP)) appropriate to each service should also be collected and measured. - CX data collected, including quantitative customer feedback data on satisfaction, trust, drivers of experience and service level metrics, can be made publicly available only on performance.gov/CX and included in the Annual Agency Performance Report (see section 280.11).
+Note agencies seeking to create an agency-specific CX reporting website (i.e., agency.gov/cx) highlighting their CX efforts should contact OMB so that reporting duplication and overlap can be minimized.